Simulate a Mobile Robot in a Warehouse Using Gazebo

 For more information about connecting to Gazebo to enable co-simulation, see Perform Co-Simulation between Simulink and Gazebo.

-Click the Initialize Model button at the top of the model to intialize all the variables declared above.
+Click the Initialize Model button at the top of the model to initialize all the variables declared above.

 Run the simulation.
 The robot drives around the environment and stops whenever a worker gets within the defined threshold.